 Using Technology to Defeat the Dangers of Isolation

 Digital technology and applications offering video chatting capabilities are crucial for keeping seniors and families connected in the current environment.
-And communities like Hidden Meadows On The Ridge are using the power of technology to keep residents and families connected even while COVID-19 forces us all apart.
+And communities like Hidden Meadows On The Ridge are taking advantage of what technology has to offer to keep residents and families connected even while COVID-19 is keeping us separated.

 By facilitating video chats for residents on their personal devices, or doing so using the community’s own tablets, residents and families have been staying connected through frequent (virtual) interaction.
 “We’ve been using applications including FaceTime, Skype, and Facebook Messenger video calls to enable residents to stay in touch with their loved ones,” said Director of Celebrations [Gail King], who oversees the program.
 “Our ‘Assisted Video Chatting Sessions’ bring a layer of excitement and anticipation to our residents’ days, and have proven uplifting and beneficial for their state of mind in these challenging times.”